Ukrainian police, TV broadcasts return to long-occupied city

 People across Ukraine awoke from a night of jubilant celebrating after the Kremlin announced its troops had withdrawn to the other side of the Dnieper River from Kherson.
 The Ukrainian military said it was overseeing “stabilization measures” around the city to make sure it was safe.

-Ukraine’s communications watchdog said national TV and radio broadcasts had resumed in the city, and an adviser to Kherson’s mayor said humanitarian aid and supplies had begun to arrive from the neighboring Mykolaiv region.
+Ukraine’s communications watchdog said national TV and radio broadcasts had resumed and an adviser to Kherson’s mayor said humanitarian aid and supplies had begun to arrive from the neighboring Mykolaiv region.

 But the adviser, Roman Holovnya, described the situation in Kherson as “a humanitarian catastrophe.”
 He said the remaining residents lacked water, medicine and food — and key basics like bread went unbaked because a lack of electricity.